bergerbd/bergerbd.github.io/_pages/theses.markdown

 layout: home
 ---

-## In Progress
+## 2022
-_Moritz Orth_. **Proving Semantic Web technologies for organizing research data in the context of a project on ML-based static application security testing of C code**. _Master Thesis_, University of Bremen, 2022.
+_Moritz Orth_. **Testing of Semantic Web technologies for structuring research data in the context of a project for ML-based static security analysis of C code**. _Master Thesis_, University of Bremen, 2022.

 ## 2021
 _Phillipp Schönemann_. **Bestimmung von Datenflüssen in Java-basierten Anwendungen